System-Glitch/Solidity-IDE/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggest a feature or enhancement
-about: Submit an idea for a feature on enhancement
+about: Submit an idea for a feature or enhancement

 ---